plokhotnyuk/jsoniter-scala/README.md

 - Fields with default values that defined in the constructor are optional, other fields are required (no special annotation required)
-- Fields with values that are equals to default values, or are empty options/collections/arrays are not serialized to provide sparse output
+- Fields with values that are equals to default values, or are empty options/collections/arrays are not serialized to provide a sparse output
-- Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing at all
+- Fields can be annotated as transient or just not defined in the constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in case classes
-- Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and optional hex dump of affected by error part of an internal byte buffer
+- Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and an optional hex dump affected by error part of an internal byte buffer
 - Configurable by field annotation ability to read/write numeric fields from/to string values
 - No extra buffering is required when parsing from `InputStream` or serializing to `OutputStream`
 - No dependencies on extra libraries excluding Scala's `scala-library` and `scala-reflect`

-There are number of configurable options that can be set in compile-time:
+There are configurable options that can be set in compile-time:
 - Ability to read/write numbers of containers from/to string values
 - Skipping of unexpected fields or throwing of parse exceptions
 - Mapping function for names between case classes and JSON, including predefined functions which enforce snake_case, kebab-case or camelCase names for all fields
 - Name of a discriminator field for ADTs
-- Mapping function for values of a discriminator field that is used for distinguish classes of ADTs
+- Mapping function for values of a discriminator field that is used for distinguishing classes of ADTs

 List of options that change parsing and serialization in runtime:
 - Serialization of strings with escaped Unicode characters to be ASCII compatible
 - Indenting of output and its step
 - Throwing of stack-less parsing exceptions to greatly reduce impact on performance
-- Turning off hex dumping of affected by error part of an internal byte buffer to reduce impact on performance
+- Turning off hex dumping affected by error part of an internal byte buffer to reduce the impact on performance
-- Preferred size of internal buffers when parsing from `InputStream` or serializing to `OutputStream`
+- A preferred size of internal buffers when parsing from `InputStream` or serializing to `OutputStream`

 For upcoming features and fixes see [Commits](https://github.com/plokhotnyuk/jsoniter-scala/commits/master) and [Issues page](https://github.com/plokhotnyuk/jsoniter-scala/issues).